 Clinicians worldwide are beginning to embrace genome sequencing to search for variants implicated in undiagnosed genetic diseases and using this information to guide treatment.
 In one of the most dramatic cases, a young boy underwent a risky, but seemingly successful, bone marrow transplant that was proposed in response to molecular data.

-The Garvan Institute recently launched Australia’s first whole genome sequencing service, Genome.One.
-This new service could triple the diagnosis rates for Australians living with rare and genetic conditions.
+The Garvan Institute launched Australia’s first clinical whole genome sequencing service, Genome.One in 2016.
+Garvan partnered with Australian Clinical Labs in 2018 to continue and expand access to this important service for Australians living with rare and genetic conditions.